 To begin, have a look through the OWL folder for readings from Ronald Fritz and Garret Fagan on defining and diagnosing pseudohistory and pseudo-archaeology.
 Then consider Culloty and Suiter on the explosion of disinformation online.

-Here is just one example of the sort false history that proliferates online and through social media.
+False history that proliferates online and through social media.
 Older historical distortions such as the Clean Wehrmacht myth and the Black Confederates have found a new life online as well.
 Have a look at the new OWL folder for more on these topics.

 Some adjacent topics: